Jura coffee machine repairs

 My machine had delivered 10,500 cups over five years and was now leaking half a cup of coffee into the grounds dump bin.
 This implied a worn seal (O-ring) somewhere.
 The simplest cause of a leak would be a worn O-ring on the chamber water inlet nozzle at the bottom of the brewing unit.
 Look into the lower parts of the machine and you’ll see a water pipe coming in from the side; behind it a nozzle points upwards.
 This nozzle can be seen and almost reached when the mechanism is at the top of its travel.
 Other causes of a leak could be the two large O-rings inside the brewing unit and this requires a lot of dismantling.
 With experience you might be able to replace the inlet O-ring in situ (but you might need to dismantle the thing to get the experience in the first place).

-Dismantling a Jura coffee machine
+opening a Jura coffee machine

 The brewing unit exposed

 The machine is partly operable with the sides and water tank removed.
 Cover exposed electrical connections and remind yourself of the danger.
 Thus you can switch off the power when the brewing unit’s white gear is at the top and then at the bottom.
 In this way you will get access to places causing any jam.
 You might just need to clear the inner chamber and path for two plungers with two large O-rings.
 You can see the water inlet nozzle with its o-ring which can perish and cause coffee or water to go to waste.
 Silicone grease only where the O-rings slide.
 Leave the other plastic parts ungreased.
-You can however buy a maintenance kit or a new brewing unit from the shop below.You will want to avoid removing the nylon water pipes unless they’re actually leaking.
+You can buy a maintenance kit or a new brewing unit from the shop below.You will want to avoid removing the nylon water pipes unless they’re actually leaking.
 These pipes are held in place with a wire clip (remove with a flat head screwdriver).
 Ease the nylon pipe with its brass collar out of its socket.
 The pipe goes into an O-ring in the pipe’s socket – this might fall out.
 These O-rings are a likely causes of leaks.

 Removing the brewing unit from a Jura coffee machine